stormpath/stormpath-django/README.md

 ## Installation and requirements

 The only requirement needed to run django-stormpath is stormpath-sdk for Python.
-Please note that at least version 1.0.0 of stormpath-sdk is required.
+Please note that at least version 1.0.0 beta of stormpath-sdk is required.

-    # Install the required stormpath-sdk directly from GitHub (until it is
+    # Install the required stormpath-sdk beta
-    # released on PyPI)
-    pip install git+git://github.com/stormpath/stormpath-sdk-python.git@development#stormpath
+    pip install stormpath-sdk --pre

     # Dowload from GitHub
     git clone https://github.com/stormpath/stormpath-django.git